This 2019 Dutch/German/Romanian perspective aimed for a better understanding of immune systems:

 “One can envision that vaccines that are capable of inducing both forms of immune memory at the same time would be more effective.”

+This review highlighted a goal for humans to have both a functional innate immune system and a functional adaptive immune system.
 The lead author coauthored A dietary supplement that trains the innate immune system and a study referenced in Eat your oats.

 https://www.sciencedirect.com/science/article/pii/S1931312818306334 “Innate and Adaptive Immune Memory: an Evolutionary Continuum in the Host’s Response to Pathogens” (not freely available)